menandmice/micetro_docs/guides/att/webapp.rst

 The Sidebar acts as a selector in each context.
 Users can select pre-defined selectors.

 Selecting an item in the filtering sidebar applies the filter for the main work grid.
-Users can further narrow down results with the :ref:`Quickfilter <quickfilter>`.
+Users can further narrow down results with the :ref:`webapp-quick-filter`.

 The sidebar is open (displaying icon and text) by default, but can be collapsed to an icon-only mode.
 In case where a list of clickable items is needed the sidebar is automatically unfolded.